More TV shows depict abortion but few resemble real life

 BLAIR: Her grandmother tells Jane, but I carry that shame in my heart every day.

-MARTINEZ: It's powerful because it allows for this duality to exist that people of faith can also believe in a woman's choice.
+MARTINEZ: It's powerful because it allows for this duality to exist, that people of faith can also believe in a women's choice.

 BLAIR: Balancing different viewpoints is something producer Norman Lear and actress Bea Arthur tried to do when the sitcom "Maude" became the first primetime TV show to address abortion.
 In 1972, not long before Roe v.
 Wade was decided, Maude becomes pregnant at age 47.